nipunpruthi/aspire-mini-loan-service/README.md

 2. Authentication before login
 3. Admin can see all users loan

+### Assumption
+* The new repayment will be generated only when last repayment is paid
+* This is, to dynamically allow customer to pay any amount greater than installment.
+* Using this, customer can close the loan in one go also

 ### Auth Details
 The user authentication details are saved in-memory in `SecurityConfig.java` for prototyping